SharePoint/sp-dev-docs/docs/sp-add-ins/use-a-sharepoint-website-s-style-sheet-in-sharepoint-add-ins.md

+---
+title: Use a SharePoint website's style sheet in SharePoint Add-ins ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Use a SharePoint website's style sheet in SharePoint Add-ins
 Learn how to use a SharePoint website's style sheet in a SharePoint Add-in.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 You can reference the style sheet of a SharePoint website in your SharePoint Add-in and use it to style your webpages by using the style sheet in SharePoint.
 In addition, if someone changes the SharePoint website's style sheet or theme, you can adopt the new set of styles in your add-in without modifying the style sheet reference in your add-in.